 On September 20, 2014, The City of St. Charles officially rededicated the lower portion of of what has been known as Langum Park back to Camp Kane.
 With the relocation of the Jones Law office to Camp Kane, efforts to draw attention to the historic significance has begun.
 We are pleased to announce that on April 20, 2015, the St. Charles City Council officially landmarked Camp Kane as a historical site.

-Plans are being developed to construct an Underground Railroad and Civil War Discover Center on the property using the exterior of the original Farnsworth Mansion, that was dismantled in 1992.
+Another phase, one that will have a major impact, is the plan to construct an Underground Railroad and Civil War Discover Center on the property using the exterior of the original Farnsworth Mansion, that was dismantled in 1992.
 The Discovery Center will tell the story of the Underground Railroad and the Civil War from a local, county, state and national level.
 It will also call awareness to the importance of the Historic Preservation.

 Events will be held periodically at Camp Kane, including Civil War Training re-enactments.
 Please check back with us for future dates.
 We will also be happy to schedule field trips and educational events, just contact us to arrange those events.

 Donations are being accepted to help develop the Camp Kane Campus.
 To find out more please visit